Student Research

 Rosemary and Stan Marcuss '63 Fellowship in Urban Studies

 The Rosemary and Stan Marcuss ’63 Fellowships provide opportunities for students interested in advancing inquiry into and research related to issues faced by urban communities.
-The funded research will culminate in senior honors theses by the selected students and the submission of articles written by them for publication in relevant scholarly journals.
-Each year, the Marcuss Fellowships provide stipends of $4,000 each to two students and stipends of $2,000 each to the faculty mentors who agree supervise the Fellows’ research.
-Students apply during the spring of their junior year.
+The funded research will culminate in senior honors theses or capstone independent research project by the selected students and the good-faith effort to submit articles written by them for publication in relevant scholarly journals or other online outlets; students may propose to otherwise present the work to the public by way of in-person presentations to governmental bodies or other prominent organizations.
+Each year, the Marcuss Fellowships provide stipends of $4000 each to two students and stipends of $5000 each to the faculty mentors who agree supervise the Fellows’ research

 Kelter and Grossman Thesis Awards